mikerae/logging-in-game/README.md

 ## Move() not updating CurentTile
 #### Status: Resolved
 A new line making currentTile = nextTile after currentTilID = nextTileId was added to move().
+## setActionEventList() failing on HarvestForest
+#### Status: Resolved
+Line 832: harvestForestAction(stockProfit, currentTile, currentTile.loc, gmMap); 3rd parameter needs cuurentTileId but that was undefined.
+Passing it currentTile.loc where currentTile was defines solved the issue.

 ## Testing
 Testing took place constantly throughout development as functions were built and deployed.